scirner22/figure-cli/README.md

 See all available commands

 ```
-fig --help
+figcli --help
 ```

 Check all required dependencies

 ```
-fig doctor
+figcli doctor
 ```

-Install a fig config file that contains examples to help with setup.
-The root fig config directory is `$HOME/.config/fig` on linux and `$HOME/Library/Application Support/fig` on mac.
-The fig config for the directory you are currently (ex. `~/code/app-identity`) is contained in `<OS specific config root>/fig/app-identity/` This default configuration is perfect for repos with a single application deployment.
+Install a `figcli` config file that contains examples to help with setup.
+The root `figcli` config directory is `$HOME/.config/fig` on linux and `$HOME/Library/Application Support/fig` on mac.
+The `figcli` config for the directory you are currently (ex. `~/code/app-identity`) is contained in `<OS specific config root>/fig/app-identity/` This default configuration is perfect for repos with a single application deployment.
 The default.toml can be copied to .fig/subproject1.toml to configure an application by name.
-When you want to reference something other than default in a fig command, you must use the optional global parameter of `--config` or `-c`.
+When you want to reference something other than default in a `figcli` command, you must use the optional global parameter of `--config` or `-c`.
 Using multiples of this scheme with different names allows you to have any number of referenceable configurations.

 ```
-fig init
+figcli init
 ```

 Drop into a psql shell in the test environment (default configuration file)

 ```
-fig psql test --shell
+figcli psql test --shell
-fig -c default psql test --shell
+figcli -c default psql test --shell
 ```

 Drop into a psql shell in the test environment for the non default configuration

 ```
-fig -c provenance psql test --shell
+figcli -c provenance psql test --shell
 ```

 Start a local pgbouncer and print the postgresql connection string that can be used to connect